Donor's Deferral and Return Behavior: Partial Identification from a Regression Discontinuity Design with Manipulation: RDD with manipulated running variable: Methodology

-Our data consists of $i = 1, \dots, N$ units.
+Suppose we have a regression discontinuity design with running variable $X_i$ for units $i = 1, \dots, N$.
+These units assumed to be sampled from a larger super-population. $X_i$ is assumed discrete, with possible values enumerated in $\mathcal{X}$ such that $|\mathcal{X}| < \infty$.
+Suppose also we have cutoff $c \in \mathcal{X}$, with $N_{\ell}$ units falling to the left of the cutoff and $N_r$ units falling at or above the cutoff, where $N_{\ell} + N_r = N$.
+In the discussion to follow, we will assume for simplicity that the entries of $\mathcal{X}$ are integers lying within a given range.

 We associate with each unit $i$ a pair of unseen potential outcomes $(Y_i(0), Y_i(1)) \in \mathbb{R}^2$, corresponding to the value of the outcome if unit $i$ does not or does receive the treatment, respectively.
 We also associate with each unit an observed value of the running variable $\tilde X_i$ and a true, unobserved value of the running variable $X_i$.
+As a shorthand, define $H_i \in \{0, 1\}$ as an indicator of whether a unit is an ``honest" subject, as opposed to a manipulator:

-We have a treatment assignment $W_i \in \{0, 1\}$ and a running variable cutoff value $c$ such that $\tilde X_i \geq c$ implies $ W_i = 1$.
-In other words, this is a sharp, rather than fuzzy, RD design, but treatment assignments are based on the observed running variable rather than the true running variable.
-We observe
+The researcher observes a treatment assignment $W_i \in \{0, 1\}$.
+We will begin by considering the case of a sharp RD design, such that $\tilde X_i < c \implies W_i = 0$ and $\tilde X_i \geq c \implies W_i = 1$.
+We will later extend results to the fuzzy RD design, where --- as is the case with our blood donation setting --- the probability probability of treatment is discontinuous at $\tilde X_i \geq c$.
+In either case, note that treatment assignments are based on the observed running variable rather than the true running variable.
+The researcher observes

 the outcome for each unit.
 Our estimand of interest is

 where the expectation is with respect to the super-population from which our data is sampled.